roboll/helmfile/README.md

 ## Guides

-Use the [Helmfile Best Practices Guide](/docs/writing-helmfile.md) to write advanced helmfiles that features:
+Use the [Helmfile Best Practices Guide](/docs/writing-helmfile.md) to write advanced helmfiles that feature:

 - Default values
 - Layering

 ## Using env files

-helmfile itself doesn't have an ability to load env files.
+Helmfile itself doesn't have an ability to load env files.
 But you can write some bash script to achieve the goal:

 ```console
 set -a; . .env; set +a; helmfile sync